tranxactive/J2PAY/README.md

 Purchase method required 5 parameters.

-* Document apiParamters, that is the gateway specif paramters always unique for each gateway.
+* Document apiParamters, that is the gateway specific paramters always unique for each gateway.
 * Customer customer, this class represents customer personal information.
 * CustomerCard customerCard, this class represents the Customer card details.
 * Currency currency, that is enum contains the list of currecny in which amount will be charged.